pbalduino/menios/docs/architecture/block_devices.md

 - **Synchronous helpers** – Kernel clients can use `block_device_read()`/`block_device_write()` and `block_device_flush()` to
   issue simple operations without worrying about the driver details.
+- **Block cache** – `block_cache.c` tracks a small LRU of recently accessed sectors (currently 256 entries) and performs write-through updates.
+Reads hit the cache first and fall back to the driver on a miss; successful reads or writes refresh the cached copy.
+Devices with sector sizes larger than 4 KiB bypass the cache automatically.

 ## Initialization Flow